matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 Hero Culture is seductive because it feels like excellence.
 But it is actually the loudest symptom of failure: a system that only works when someone suffers.
 And because heroism "works" in the short term, it prevents leadership from seeing the real problem: the system is overburdened, brittle, and unsustainable.
 Heroes are not a strength.
 They are a warning sign.

 ### The Illusion of Agility

+These are behaviours that create a false sense of being agile, typically by adopting agile theatre, rituals, or scaled frameworks that _look_ agile but preserve waterfall/batch thinking.

 #### "Scrum-fall"